gurrenm3/BTD-Mod-Helper/Wiki/Custom-Textures-and-Displays.md

 For all of those methods, the `name` parameter is the file name of your image without the .png file extension.

 If you're working somewhere outside of a class extending `ModContent`, then you'll use the equivalent static `ModContent` methods like `ModContent.GetTexture<T>(string name)` where T is your `BloonsTD6Mod` extending class.
-You have to specify the Mod class for these static methods in order for it get to the correct internal ID for it.
+You have to specify the Mod class for these static methods in order for it to get to the correct internal ID for it.

 # ModDisplay